Home/College Football

 ADVERTISEMENT

-Some fans and analysts have already speculated that Elko could be a strong candidate for the Nittany Lions.
-He has deep East Coast roots — he’s from New Jersey, played college football at Penn, and has recruited that region successfully in the past.
+He has deep East Coast roots – he’s from New Jersey, played college football at Penn, and successfully recruited that region.
 On paper, it looks like a great fit for Penn State.
-But despite the chatter, there’s zero indication that Elko wants to leave.
+But despite the chatter, there’s zero indication that Elko wants to depart.
 He’s built early success at Texas A&M, has the program trending upward, and has become a perfect culture fit in College Station.

 Elko’s family has also publicly expressed how much they love living in College Station and being part of the Aggie community.
-Coaches rarely leave a good situation when they’re winning and their family’s happy.
+Coaches rarely leave a pleasant situation when winning and their family is content.
 So even though Penn State’s search might include his name, Aggie fans don’t need to panic.
 Mike Elko isn’t going anywhere, anytime soon.

 ADVERTISEMENT